 - Generally intended for use by owners and management only (not for third parties).

-- Often prepared for companies that have bank loans, creditors, or outside investors (in cases where audited statements are not required).
+- Often prepared for companies that have bank loans, creditors, or outside investors (in cases where audited financials are not required).

 - The CPA firm performs additional work called “inquiry and analytical procedures,” and issues a report providing limited assurance that the financial statements are presented fairly.

 - Provides the highest level of assurance to shareholders, third parties, and the general public.